jackcbaker/sgmcmc-simulations/README.md

 ### Dependencies

 The simulations depend on the following `R` packages: `sgmcmc` (the package itself), `rstan`, `MASS`, `ggplot2` (all available on `CRAN`).
 These dependencies should be automatically installed when `runSimulations.R` is run.
 The script will also check `TensorFlow` for `R` (also available on `CRAN`) has been installed properly, which is a dependency for `sgmcmc`.
-If it is not, it will attempt to install this itself, though requires `python-pip` and `python-virtualenv` to be installed and will prompt you to install these if they are not available.
+If it is not, it will attempt to install this itself.
+The installation of `TensorFlow` for `R` requires `python-pip` and `python-virtualenv` to be installed so if these are not available the script will stop and prompt you to install these.

 ### System requirements

 Some of the simulations load large datasets into memory, so it's recommended you have at least 8GB of RAM.

+### Run time

+Simulations took approximately 3 hours on four 2.3GHz Intel Xeon cores.